cupoftwee/sarahrobin/content/articles/hello-world-portfolio-pt-1.md

 ---
 title: "Hello, World"
 description: "The portfolio that took over 5 years to make, but 1 week to code"
+teaser: "The portfolio that took over 5 years to make, but 1 week to code - this is the story of how I made it this far."
 slug: "hello-world-portfolio-pt-1"
 date: 2019-07-29 17:54:43
 author: 'Sarah Robin'